 A computer will be provided by the event organizers for the purpose of sending GameController messages to the robots.

 2.2 Goal Keeper

-The goal keeper is the only player that is allowed to enter the penalty area of its own team.
 The goal keeper is allowed to touch the ball with its arms/hands only while it is within its own penalty area.
 It always has the jersey number "1".